 95: “Synchronous telemedicine service rendered via a real-time interactive audio and video telecommunications system.”

-The AAP guidelines specify using mod 95 unless the payer specifically requests GT.
+The Download the codes here specify using mod 95 unless the payer specifically requests GT.
 Aetna has specified that mod GT be used for in-network claims.

 As always, nothing with the insurance companies is straightforward or clear.
 However, by knowing your codes and how to document your usage of them, you will be able to bill for your services ethically and effectively.
 For more information, check out these resources: